brettsky/CTF-challs/training.olicyber.it/Web Challs/web03_HTTP GET request with manual header.md

 response = requests.get(url, headers=headers)
 ```

 Are the main learning from this challenge.
 We learned about the headers keyword in the requests module and how to send a custom header.
 Without sending this header we recieve an unauthorized error,

+As the name implies we sent an http request with a manually set header.
+This proves that these headers cannot be trusted for websecurity as they can be modified by the user.